 My only other minor moan about the museum is that the coaches on the ground floor are packed really close together, presumably in order to display as many as possible.
 I think I’d rather see less of coaches with more space for each one.

 Museu Nacional dos Coches / National Coach Museum is at Praça Afonso de Albuquerque and Avenida das Indias in Belém.

 Check the website: www.museudoscoches.pt for public transport options, exact addresses and current prices.

-It’s open every day except Monday from 10 am to 6 pm and is free on the first Sunday of the month.
+It’s open every day except Monday from 10 am to 6 pm.